 9. Reduce your writing tics

 Every writer uses tic words or phrases without thinking.

 I know for me, it’s the words just, so, and very.
 I use them far too frequently and spend my time chasing and deleting them after any first draft.

 But I get rid of most of them as I’m writing.

-  If you write a lot, knowing your tic words can be a big time saver.
+If you write a lot, knowing your tic words and phrases can be a big time saver.